DeveloperFD/payeezy-1/README.md

 No longer maintained (January 2016).

+UPDATE (March 24, 2016) -- Refer: payeezy2/payeezy.go - use if you have to.
+(Very much don't recommend FirstData/Payeezy)

 You're probably going to run into "code":"403", "message":"HMAC validation Failure" (FirstData/Payeezy support wasn't much help with the issue).

 ```